 Green Dot Sign® was founded to address this challenge.

 Because our office signs are made of real, responsibly harvested FSC® wood they are about 99% biodegradable and renewable by weight.
 Additionally, every sign reduces plastic consumption by 250 grams versus a traditional ADA sign.

 THIRD PARTY RESEARCH

-To learn more about Green Dot Sign® ecological benefits read “The Case for Green ADA-Compliant Signage,” our White Paper researched and written by an environmental scientist.
+To learn more about Green Dot sign ecological benefits and the sources behind our claims, read “The Case for Green ADA-Compliant Signage,” our White Paper researched and written by an environmental scientist.